 Your special trinkets does need some love!
 But if you look after your jewellery and follow some basic guidelines your jewellery can shine longer.
 Treat it with care - avoid chemicals, sun cream, body lotion, perfume and hair spray directly on your pieces as this may cause discolour.
 Also avoid swimming, exercising and showering with your jewellery.

 Always store your jewellery individually in pouches or boxes to avoid scratching and rubbing.
+Sealed plastic bags are good for keeping air out and avoid oxidation when stored.
 Check your jewellery regularly for wear and tear to avoid any further damage.

-Sterling silver: Silver can tarnish, to remove usea non abrasive silver polish or a soft cloth.
+Silver and Gold plated Silver can tarnish when not worn, to remove use a silver dip or a non abrasive silver polish.
 Pieces with semi precious stones stay looking prettier for longer for if they stay away from water and damp conditions, so avoid showering and storing in your bathroom.

 Gold Filled: Gold filled is the next best to solid gold.
 Gold filled jewellery is manufactured by laminating a sheet of gold over a base metal and should be at least 5% of the total weight of the piece.
 The layer of golg is extremely hard wearing and should last you for years depending on wear.
 Pieces that rub togther will have a shorter life.

 Sterling Silver: Metal composed of 92.5% pure silver and 7.5% alloy, usually copper.